bahoerres/DIFFrnt/content/index.md

 ```

 ## 🎨 CSS Snippets
 ```markdown
 Available Themes:
 - Low Sensory Theme
 - High Contrast Theme
 - Mobile Optimized
 - Focus Mode
 ```

+Would you like me to:
+1. Add more specific sections or categories?
+2. Create detailed dataview queries for the statistics section?
+3. Develop specific implementation guides?
+4. Add more workflow diagrams?

+This MOC is designed to work both as a functional dashboard in Obsidian and an attractive landing page in Quartz, with clear navigation paths for both new and experienced users.
+It maintains all the system connections while presenting them in an accessible format.